Thanoraj/digital-footprints/readme.md

-# 🍃 Digital Footprints
+#  Ecomate

 Track the environmental impact of your AI conversations in real-time.
-Digital Footprints is a Next.js PWA that visualizes the carbon emissions, energy consumption, and water usage of AI chat interactions.
+Ecomate is a Next.js PWA that visualizes the carbon emissions, energy consumption, and water usage of AI chat interactions.

 ## Features